prg-titech/magritte/README.md

 ## Architecture

-The implementation is split in to three parts:
+The implementation is split into three parts:

 * `lib/magc`, a compiler written in Ruby that generates Magritte bytecode
 * `lib/magvm`, a virtual machine written in RPython, which interprets the bytecode